 ** Richard mock-indignantly squawking "I'm ''here'' for you, Rachel!" when she very seriously asked him if he could stick around through the commercial break and into the next segment, reducing Rachel to helpless laughter.
 In the immediate aftermath of the November 2015 terrorist attacks in Paris, that moment of warmth and levity was a badly needed bright spot.

 ** Her entire relationship with Richard Engel, full stop.
-They positively light up whenever they're around each other (in person or by video link), their respect for each other is clearly enormous, and the sheer warmth emanating from them whenever they speak to each other/are in each other's presence could heat a house in Antarctica.
+They positively light up whenever they're around each other (in person or by video link), their respect for each other is clearly enormous, and the sheer warmth emanating from them whenever they speak to each other and/or are in each other's presence could heat a house in Antarctica.
 Thank God for the Internet: someone made them [[https://www.youtube.com/watch?v=chbvkLJP5JQ a fanvid]].